spiffe/tornjak/docs/spire-quickstart.md

 # Tornjak simple deployment with SPIRE k8s quickstart

 In this tutorial, we will show how one can try out tornjak with a SPIRE deployment using the SPIRE k8s quickstart tutorial.
-As we will see, this is as simple as setting up SPIRE, and replacing the image with the tornjak compatible image for the SPIRE server.
-A walkthrough of this guide is also available through [video](https://www.youtube.com/watch?v=_bhucDtsMf8).
+As we will see, this is as simple as setting up SPIRE, and replacing the image with the Tornjak compatible image for the SPIRE server.
+A walkthrough of this guide is also available through [video](https://www.youtube.com/watch?v=QBNqImUeKcE).

 ## Step 1: Setup SPIRE k8s quickstart tutorial (optional)